snap-adu-logo-color

 1. SEWAGE & LONG UTILITY RUNS: What is the type, location and distance of utilities?

-Additionally, long utility runs can add costs.
-If we have to run utilities beyond what is included in our basic sitework package, you may also see additional costs of up to $200 per linear foot that we have to run — so this could add several thousand depending on how large your property is.
+Long utility runs can also increase costs.
+If we need to run utilities beyond what’s included in our basic sitework package, you could face additional charges of up to $200 per linear foot, which can add several thousand dollars depending on your property’s size.

 Learn more about water, sewer, and gas connections for your ADU.